Influence of the majority group on individual judgments in online spontaneous conversations: Data and methods

 \section{Data and methods}

-The primary focus of this work is to measure the impact of the majority (most popular) judgment on individual judgments in spontaneous online conversations.
+The primary focus of this work is to compare individual judgments expressed in spontaneous online conversations before and after the exposure to a majority (most popular) judgment.
 We achieve this by analyzing discussions within a Reddit community where users voluntarily share their thoughts and judgments on morally ambiguous everyday situations (Section~\ref{subsec:data}).
 We download over 6,000 threads (i.e., post and related comments) and for each thread we measure both (individual and majority) judgments and (individual) opinions (Section~\ref{subsec:measuring_judg_and_op}).
 Specifically, we extract (i) individual judgments expressed by each user at the time of their comment, and (ii) the majority judgment disclosed by the platform.
 We measure opinions by detecting and quantifying the dimensions of communicative action in comments (Section \ref{subsec:text-analysis}).
 Next, we calculate the disagreement among users in each thread (Section~\ref{subsec:judgment_disagreement}) to analyze its evolution over time: this is motivated by the fact that a change in threads' disagreement could represent a proxy for the presence of conformity or anti-conformity effects~\citep{banish}.
-Finally, we construct a Bayesian multivariate model (Section~\ref{subsec:model}) to measure the change of individual judgments expressed before and after the majority judgment is revealed.
+We construct a Bayesian multivariate model (Section~\ref{subsec:model}) to measure the change of individual judgments expressed before and after the majority judgment is revealed.
+Finally we perform a local threshold analysis to compare the judgments expressions before and after (Section~\ref{subsec:rdd}).